Biretta

 The biretta (biretum, birretum) is a square cap with three or four peaks or horns, sometimes surmounted by a tuft.
-Traditionally the three-peaked biretta is worn by Catholic clergy and some Anglican and Lutheran clergy.
+Traditionally the three-peaked biretta is worn by Christian clergy, especially Roman Catholic clergy, as well as some Lutheran and Anglican clergy.
 A four-peaked biretta is worn as academic dress (but not liturgically) by those holding a doctoral degree from a pontifical faculty or pontifical university or faculty.
-Occasionally the biretta is worn by advocates in law courts, for instance the advocates in the Channel Islands.
+Occasionally the biretta is worn by legal professionals, for instance advocates in the Channel Islands or judges in some Polish courts.

 Origins

 The origins of the biretta are uncertain.
 It is mentioned as early as the tenth century.
 One possible origin is the academic cap of the high Middle Ages, which was soft and square.
 This is also the ancestor of the modern mortarboard used today in secular universities.
-The biretta seems to have become a more widely used as an ecclesiastical vestment after the synod of Bergamo, 1311, ordered the clergy to wear the "bireta on their heads after the manner of laymen."
+The biretta seems to have become more widely used as an ecclesiastical vestment after the synod of Bergamo, 1311, ordered the clergy to wear the "bireta on their heads after the manner of laymen."
 The tuft or pom sometimes seen on the biretta was added later; the earliest forms of the biretta (the cap) did not bear the device.

 Liturgical biretta

 Catholic use

-The biretta may be used by all ranks of the Latin Church clergy, including cardinals and other bishops to priests, deacons, and even seminarians (who are not clergy, since they are not ordained).
+The biretta may be used by all ranks (except the Pope) of the Latin Church clergy, including cardinals and other bishops to priests, deacons, and even seminarians (who are not clergy, since they are no longer tonsured).
 Those worn by cardinals are scarlet red and made of silk.
 After the Second Vatican Council the ceremony of giving the galero to cardinals was replaced with giving the biretta.
 The biretta of a bishop is amaranth in color, while those worn by priests, deacons, and seminarians are black.
 The pope does not make use of the biretta.

 The Tridentine Roman Missal rubrics on low Mass require the priest to wear the biretta while proceeding to the altar, to hand it to the server on arrival and to resume it when leaving.
 At solemn Mass the sacred ministers wear it also when seated.